McGirt ruling cited in federal charges against two men serving life without parole in separate murders

-Two men serving life without parole sentences in connection with unrelated Tulsa murders will be getting a new trial in federal court.
+Two men serving life without parole sentences in connection with unrelated Tulsa murders will be getting new trials in federal court.

-Federal authorities on Thursday named Farron Whitney Alberty, 36, and Eric Tyrone Bradford, 44, in unrelated first-degree murder in Indian Country criminal complaints filed in Tulsa federal court.
+Federal authorities on Thursday named Farron Whitney Alberty, 36, and Eric Tyrone Bradford, 44, in unrelated charges of first-degree murder in Indian Country filed in Tulsa federal court.

 Police found Tinnel’s body in a street within a north Tulsa apartment complex.
 He had been shot seven times.

+Alberty has two pending requests for post-conviction relief before a Tulsa County judge.

+He claims that the state of Oklahoma did not have jurisdiction to prosecute him because he is a member of the Cherokee Nation and the crime occurred at the Apache Manor Apartments in the 2400 block of North Marion Avenue, which is within the boundaries of the tribe’s reservation.

-A Tulsa County jury found Bradford guilty in the 2016 murder of Daniel Lee Watashe, a member of the Muscogee (Creek) Nation.
+A Tulsa County jury found Bradford guilty of the 2016 murder of Daniel Lee Watashe, a member of the Muscogee (Creek) Nation.

 Prosecutors at Bradford’s state trial theorized that he shot Watashe because the latter was a member of a rival street gang and had previously shown him disrespect.

-Alberty, meanwhile, has two pending requests for post-conviction relief before a Tulsa County judge.

-In his requests, he claims the state of Oklahoma did not have jurisdiction to prosecute him because he is a member of the Cherokee Nation and the crime occurred within the boundaries of the tribe’s reservation.

-Alberty and Bradford are two of hundreds of inmates who have sought to have their state convictions and sentences overturned since the U.S. Supreme Court ruled in July that Congress had never disestablished the 1860s-era reservations of the Five Tribes, which includes the Cherokee Nation.
+Alberty and Bradford are two of hundreds of inmates who have sought to have their state convictions and sentences overturned since the U.S. Supreme Court ruled in McGirt v.
+Oklahoma last July that Congress had never disestablished the 1860s-era reservation of the Muscogee (Creek) Nation.
+State courts have since expanded on that ruling to encompass four additional tribes, including the Cherokee Nation.

-The ruling meant that criminal cases involving an American Indian that occurred within one of the five reservations were the jurisdiction of federal and tribal courts, rather than state court.
+The Supreme Court's ruling means criminal cases involving an American Indian that occurred within one of the five reservations were the jurisdiction of federal and tribal courts, rather than state courts.

-An affidavit filed in support of an arrest warrant claims that Alberty is a member of the Cherokee Nation and the crime, at the Apache Manor Apartments in the 2400 block of North Marion Avenue, is within the boundaries of the tribe’s reservation.

 Alberty, during his state trial, claimed that Tinnel had pointed a gun at him, prompting him to defend himself.